djwrisley/DHS/_posts/2026-09-24-Going-further-static-siteF26.md

 1. Go to your assets folder and add a subfolder called `maps`.
 You can do that in VSCode.
 2. Take the `html` you create at the end of the notebook and export it from posit.cloud.
 Export is found under the settings icon.
 3. Drag and drop that `html` file into the maps subfolder you created in assets.
-Commit these changes.,
+Commit these changes.

+Make sure that you can see the map, formatted like this https://djwrisley.github.io/DHS/assets/maps/LB_featuremap-2.html

 4. Now we create an iframe.

 {% raw %}